 Astronomy is the branch of science that deals with celestial objects, space, and the physical universe.
 The three major celestial objects that have a discernible impact on our lives are the Sun, Moon, and our own Earth.
-Understanding the basic functioning of Earth, Sun, and the Moon is the first step before studying the distant stars.
+Understanding the basic functioning of Earth, Sun, and the Moon is the first step before studying the distant stars and other complex concepts.

 Earth and Moon are part of a gravitational system where Moon goes around Earth in 27 days.
 The planets and minor planets are part of a larger gravitational system bound to Sun, known as the solar system.